 To: (Name)

 (Company)

 (Address)

 Tel No:

 Fax No:

 Date:

 From: (Name)

 (Company)

+(Address)

-(Address) Tel No:
+Tel No:

 Fax No:

 Sender's Ref No:

 PRELIMINARY ADVICE

 Works are proposed at/near the level crossing at:

-(street/road name, railway line)
+railway line) (street/road name,

 Details of the works are given in the attached description/ plan and section.

-Yorkshire Common Permit Scheme

 Intended start date of works

-Likely duration of works.....
+Likely duration of works

 delete as appropriate

 ACKNOWLEDGEMENT OF RECEIPT OF ADVICE (by Network Rail)

 Details of your proposed works, Ref No: , has been received.

 The person dealing with the proposal is:

 (Postal Address)

 Tel No:

 Fax No:

 E-Mail:

-The proposal has been given the Network Rail Ref No: The works are not yet approved.
+The proposal has been given the Network Rail Ref No:

+Page 94 of 109

+The works are not yet approved.
 We will be in contact again by (date) to arrange a meeting.